fengjixuchui/HyperVisor-Injector/README.md

 # HyperVisor-Injector
 - Tested on Windows 10 20h2 : OS Build 19042.1586
-# Please LEAVE A STAR IF WORKED
+# Please LEAVE A STAR IF WORKED ( 200 star for new injector release )
 # last Updated 3/01/2023

-# READ FULL POST
+# if you are interested purchasing my private source or want your own develped you can contact me via discord : skeng#9524
-# if you are interested buying my private source you can contact me via discord : skeng#9524
+- perfect if you are starting up a p2c